If you have a local storefront or service-area, or your business is geographically-based in some way, then you should be investing in Local SEO.

 - Moz Local

-Note that these solutions may not be a good value for a very small business.
-You have to pay annually for the service, and when you cancel, you lose some of the progress you made on your listings.
+Note that these solutions may not be a good value for a small business.
+You have to pay annually or monthly for the service, and when you cancel, you lose some of the progress you made on your listings.
 For businesses with multiple locations and profiles to manage, the annual fee may be worth the headache of managing multiple locations.

 These citation services are completed by hand by a person.
 We work with both Bright Local and White Spark for major citation projects.